Becoming a subsidiary will allow for more investment in both existing and new homes

 The Information Commissioner’s Office states:

 ‘The GDPR applies to ‘controllers’ and ‘processors’.
-The definitions are broadly the same as under the DPA – ie the controller says how and why personal data is processed and the processor acts on the controller’s behalf.
-If you are currently subject to the DPA, it is likely that you will also be subject to the GDPR.
+The definitions are broadly the same as under the DPA – ie: the controller says how and why personal data is processed and the processor acts on the controller’s behalf.
+If you are currently subject to the DPA, it is likely that you are also subject to the GDPR.

 If you are a processor, the GDPR places specific legal obligations on you; for example, you are required to maintain records of personal data and processing activities.
 You will have significantly more legal liability if you are responsible for a breach.
 These obligations for processors are a new requirement under the GDPR.